jimdigriz/freeradius-oauth2-perl/README.md

 How to use Debian is described below, but the instructions should be adaptable with ease to Ubuntu and with not too much work for CentOS.
 Pull requests are welcomed from those who worked out how to get this working on other OS's (eg. *BSD, another Linux, macOS, ...) and/or a later version of FreeRADIUS.

+**N.B.** due to a [bug in FreeRADIUS 3.0.21](https://github.com/FreeRADIUS/freeradius-server/issues/3602), *non-English* users either need to compile FreeRADIUS from source or [workaround the problem by running FreeRADIUS setting the environment variable `LC_ALL=C`](https://github.com/jimdigriz/freeradius-oauth2-perl/issues/13#issuecomment-728279207)

 ### Debian

 Starting with a fresh empty Debian 'buster' 10.x installation, as root run the following: